 I’m self-employed, how do I get a mortgage with Furness?

-When assessing your application we’ll consider your share of the company profit before tax as well as your own salary, or, in the case of sole traders, your declared profit on your SA302 and tax overviews.
+As a self-employed mortgage lender, we’ll consider your share of the company profit before tax, as well as your salary.
+In the case of sole traders, your declared profit on your SA302 and tax overviews.
 Of course, this does require you to prove your income via a suitably qualified accountant but if you don’t have an accountant we can consider your application if SA302’s and tax overviews can be provided – this is subject to qualifying criteria and your level of income.

 To get an idea of which mortgages you could be eligible for, use our online mortgage finder.
 If you’re unsure where to start or have a specific challenge that you’d like to discuss, please get in touch with us on 0800 834 312 or make an appointment at your nearest branch.
 You can also apply for a Decision in Principle (DiP) by booking an appointment with our advisors.